eoinnoble/highway-code-diff/pages/rules-about-animals-47-to-58.md

 ### Rule 52

-Before you take a horse on to a road, you should
+Before you take a horse or horse drawn vehicle on to the road, you should

 * ensure all tack fits well and is in good condition
 * make sure you can control the horse.

+If you are an inexperienced horse rider or have not ridden for a while, consider taking the Ride Safe Award from the British Horse Society.
+The Ride Safe Award provides a foundation for any horse rider to be safe and knowledgeable when riding in all environments but particularly on the road.
+For more information, see [www.bhs.org.uk](https://www.bhs.org.uk/)

 Always ride with other, less nervous horses if you think that your horse will be nervous of traffic.
 Never ride a horse without both a saddle and bridle.